The ACECQA Board

 Judy Hebblethwaite worked for more than 35 years in education, including more than 13 years in various roles associated with early childhood.
 She was a teacher before holding a number of senior positions in the Tasmanian Department of Education.
 These included Director, Early Years as well as managing the child care regulatory unit in the Department.

 Judy has a strong commitment to quality early childhood education and care.
 She oversaw the final development, introduction .and implementation of the state Child Care Act in 2000 and was responsible for much of the establishment phase of the Child and Family Centre program in Tasmania.
 Judy also led Tasmania’s participation in the development of the National Quality Agenda framework and the Universal Access to Early Childhood Education initiative.
-Judy is the Immediate Past President of Board of the Link Youth Health Service in Tasmania.
+Judy is the Immediate Past President of the Board of the Link Youth Health Service in Tasmania.

 Ms Catherine Hudson - Deputy Chair